 Tina, discouraged by not being asked to prom by Jimmy Jr., forms an unhealthy attachment to a goose from the nearby park.
 Meanwhile, Linda joins a dating app to help Gretchen find a match.

 Things get out of hand when Louise wins a contest to be Principal for a Day.
-Back at the restaurant, Teddy has a unique suggestion to help Bob when he suddenly finds himself unable to flip burgers.
+Meanwhile, Teddy attempts to help Bob when he suddenly finds himself unable to flip burgers

 The family forces workaholic Bob to take a much-needed day off, only for him to wind up working at a local sandwich shop.
 Meanwhile, Linda and the kids throw a last minute baby shower at the restaurant for a female biker group.